spirosbax/HittingTheGym/README.md

 </table>

 ## What is it?
-HittingTheGym is a repository implementing reinforcment learning algorithms using keras and tensorflow in python3.
+HittingTheGym is a repository implementing reinforcement learning algorithms using keras and tensorflow in python3.

 ## What's included
 * Policy Gradients